There’s a lot of talking these days about wanting/needing to be spiritual.

 So, what is being spiritual?

-If you are one of those trying to embrace a new way to look at things, and do not know how to go about and get yourself a shining aura, I’d say to wait before enrolling in anything that will have you waking at 4am to meditate, ditch all your carbs, speak as if the life had come out of you (why is it that all these “spiritual wannabes” always whisper when they speak?) and buy book after book hoping to gain one more secret on how to figure life out.
+If you are one of those trying to embrace a new way to look at things, and do not know how to go about and get yourself a shining aura, I’d say to wait before enrolling in anything that will have you waking at 4am to meditate, ditch all your carbs, speak as if the life had come out of you (why is it that all these “spiritual wannabes” always whisper when they speak?).

-Next time life hits you in the face and you are about to react, attempting to protect the mental world you have created, observe yourself while you try and keep things from happening or figure out what to do because they did happen.
+Next time life hits you in the face and you are about to react, observe yourself while you try and keep things from happening or figure out what to do because they did happen.

 Sit with the fear, feel it in every inch of yourself, hold its gaze and feel its breath on your face like a demon from the dark depths of yourself.